 At BISL, our approach is rooted in the best of the British and International education systems, providing a modern, relevant and appealing education in English for both expatriate and local students in Slovenia.
 Our students follow the English National Curriculum as a framework, with subjects and content enhanced and differentiated to meet our international needs.

 The English National Curriculum is organised into blocks of years called “Key Stages”.
 At the end of each Key Stage, we formally assess your child’s performance.
-You will find more information about each specific Key Stage in the dropdowns below.
+You will find more information about each Key Stage in the dropdowns below and subject specific curriculum information by clicking on the button below.

 As a parent, you always want the best for your child.
 Our daughter has been thriving since we joined BISL.
 Her confidence has grown visibly, she has made many friends and her English is already better than mine!Primary school parents